marcoscardenasmancilla/EmoLex/README.md

 ### Objective:

-To automate and enhance the classification of emotional words in Spanish by leveraging machine learning techniques that combine quantitative, afective and psycolinguistic cues.
+To automate and enhance the classification of emotional words in Spanish by leveraging machine learning techniques that combine quantitative, affective and psycholinguistic cues.

 ---